dylsteck/casterscan/README.md

 ### How to run locally
 1. Run [Warpcast's Postgres replicator](https://github.com/farcasterxyz/hub-monorepo/tree/main/packages/hub-nodejs/examples/replicate-data-postgres)
+    - only modification needed: create the `users` materialized view using the SQL query in `create_users_materialized_view.md`, and make sure to(somewhat periodically) run `REFRESH MATERIALIZED VIEW USERS;` to grab the most recent users.
+I'm working on some updates to the backend that won't require any refreshes or materialized views for an easier developer experience going forward.
 2. Copy `.env.example` to `.env` and add your Postgres connection URL to `PG_CONNECTION_STRING`
     - note: this should be the only key you need(leave every other value as `"example"`, will be removing deprecated .env values soon)
 3. Run `npm install` and `npm run dev` to start the app locally, then view it at `localhost:3000`